c-git/c-git.github.io/content/debian/zsh.md

   ```sh
   zsh
   ```
-- Select 0 to create an empty config (This step didn't happen for me but I think it's because I'd installed [atuin](https://atuin.sh/) already as atuin worked immediately upon install (brining my history with it))
+- Select 0 to create an empty config (This step didn't happen for me but I'm not sure why)
 - Set zsh as default shell
   ```sh
   chsh -s $(which zsh)